wassname/discovering_latent_knowledge/mjc_notes.md

 OK so know I know that greedy 1 token generation IS the same as forward.
 BUT I still have the same problem.
 Am I seperating the model acting on a lie, or **knowingly generating a lie with high prob?**

 :bug: why does mcdropout not work!?!
 Why is it deterministic?
 Can I inject noise?

+Hmm base models seem better, since they are not trained for honesty!

+So maybe I should see IF I can get many shot, acc=0.9 without lies.
+Then I can add lies.

+stylaised knowledge:
+- the prompt matters
+- I don't know if the size of the model matters
+- I don't know if the type of model matters

+How to get the prompt? more direct.
+Just a lying one.
+Just a true one.